Please use another Browser

 It looks like you are using a browser that is not fully supported.
 Please note that there might be constraints on site display and usability.
 For the best experience we suggest that you download the newest version of a supported browser:Continue with the current browser

-Siemens recently showcased its U.S. digitalization strategy and gave a sneak peek of some of its most promising technologies in the field at their recent US Innovation Day, on February 27, in Princeton, NJ.
+Siemens showcased its U.S. digitalization strategy and gave a sneak peek of some of its most promising technologies in the field at US Innovation Day.
 See some of the highlighted presentations below.

 As everything from designing buildings to manufacturing engines is transformed by digital processes, the metamorphosis of ideas into innovations has accelerated.
 What is more, the pace at which technologies and business models are outstripping each other is upending entire industries, often causing significant disruption.
 Digitalization is driving many of these disruptive changes.
 And Siemens is actively shaping this development – yet remaining true to one of its most cherished traditions: Setting store by brilliant minds as the source and engine of every innovation.

-Roland Busch is Chief Technology Officer and a Member of the Managing Board of Siemens AG
+Chief Technology Officer and Member of the Managing Board of Siemens AG

 Roland Busch is Chief Technology Officer and a Member of the Managing Board of Siemens AG.
-He is responsible for the company’s Asia/Australia Region as well as for the infrastructure businesses including the Energy Management, Building Technologies and Mobility Divisions.
-In addition, Busch is in charge of the de-partment Corporate Development and the company’s Sustainability as well as Sales activities.
+He is responsible for the company’s infrastructure business including the Building Technologies and Mobility Divisions.
+In addition, Busch is in charge of the department Corporate Development and the company’s Sustainability as well as Sales activities.

 Busch joined Siemens in 1994, as a project manager at Corporate Research & Development.
 In 2002, Busch was appointed head of the Infotainment Solutions Division.
 In 2005, he relocated to Shanghai, where he served as CEO of Siemens VDO Automotive Asia Pacific.
 In 2007, he returned to Germany to head the Mass Transit Division at the Transportation Systems Group.
 In 2008, he became Head of Corporate Strategies.
 In 2011, he was appointed CEO of the Infrastructure & Cities Sector and Member of the Managing Board.